These Thai salmon fishcakes are super low carb and are full of flavor.

 Add two salmon fillets (skin removed), an egg, fresh cilantro, red Thai curry paste, green onions, salt and pepper into a food processor.
 Oh and a quick shout-out to SeaBear – online stockist for amazing salmon, shellfish, and more!

 Process the mixture until smooth.
 It can look a tiny bit like babyfood at this point but stay with me – this will all turn out fine!
 Lay a piece of wax paper or baking parchment on a large plate.
-Spoon out eight portions of the mixture onto the plate.
+Spoon out four portions of the mixture onto the plate.

 Lay another piece of paper over the top, cover in plastic wrap and leave in the fridge for at least an hour.